All Episodes

 I just know words.

-I don't know anything about what that means.
+No, I understand what that means.

 I know that knuckleballs are generally slower, right?